ajalt/clikt/docs/options.md

     2 ^ 1.0 = 2.0
     ```

-If the default value is expensive to compute, you can use
+If the default value is expensive to compute, or you want to use another parameter as the default,
-[`defaultLazy`][defaultLazy] instead of [`default`][default].
+you can use [`defaultLazy`][defaultLazy] instead of [`default`][default].
+It has the same effect,
-It has the same effect, but you give it a lambda returning the default value,
+but you give it a lambda returning the default value, and the lambda will only be called if the
-and the lambda will only be called if the default value is used.
+option isn't present on the command line.

 ## Multi Value Options